jvmdo/rocketseat-ignite/reactjs/dt-money/README.md

 - The `useMeme(() => {...}, [])` hook serves the same purpose as `memo`, but for variables and data structures.
 The variables are recreated only when the hook’s dependency array is changed.

+- Remember to run `npx tsc --noEmit` before commit anything.
+VS Code simply does not know if there are TypeScript errors out there!?

 ### Questions

 - I have two base URL: one for local development, another for production environment.
 Can I choose the base url based on current environment?

+- My hosted json-server on Vercel is not working properly on post requests.
+Although the data is being saved in the database, the server response is 500.
+Anyways, the live preview is ON-THE-LINE!

 ### Useful resources